Introduction

 On the Bottom

 For bottoms, you can choose any shorts or pants that are lightweight, wick sweat away from your body, are breathable, and easy to move in.
-If wearing shorts, which you should only do in warm weather, choose some that are long enough that your thighs won’t begin to chafe.
+If wearing shorts, which you should only do in warm weather, and when hiking where irritant weeds like poison ivy or brambles are not a concern, choose some that are long enough that your thighs won’t begin to chafe.
 See the section below on chafing for preventing or treating this uncomfortable problem.
-When hiking in cold weather, wear long underwear like these, or women can just put a pair of hiking pants over yoga pants.

 Boots?